 Do you feel like you’ve been taking work stress home with you each night?
 It’s easy to fall into that trap, but you have the power to turn it around.
-Try the following tips and tricks to clear your mind and release the pressures that build up during your work day.
+Try the following strategies to clear your mind and release the pressures that build up during the day.
+We hope that using these tips will help you destress after a long day at work.

 Tips for the Office